espressif/esp-idf/docs/en/api-guides/esp-wifi-mesh.rst

 Managing a Network
 ------------------

-**ESP-MESH is a self healing network meaning it can detect and correct for failures in network routing**.
+**ESP-WIFI-MESH is a self healing network meaning it can detect and correct for failures in network routing**.
 Failures occur when a parent node with one or more child nodes breaks down, or when the connection between a parent node and its child nodes becomes unstable.
-Child nodes in ESP-MESH will autonomously select a new parent node and form an upstream connection with it to maintain network interconnectivity.
-ESP-MESH can handle both Root Node Failures and Intermediate Parent Node Failures.
+Child nodes in ESP-WIFI-MESH will autonomously select a new parent node and form an upstream connection with it to maintain network interconnectivity.
+ESP-WIFI-MESH can handle both Root Node Failures and Intermediate Parent Node Failures.

 Root Node Failure
 ^^^^^^^^^^^^^^^^^